pudge330/AppRouterJS/README.md

 });
 ```

-Adding a route with a optional trailing slug
+Adding a route with an optional trailing slug

 ```javascript
 _router.addRoute('shop_department_item_categories', {